Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-climatedynamics/README.md

 ### Congrats on completing the [2023 SOA Research Challenge](https://www.soa.org/research/opportunities/2023-student-research-case-study-challenge/)!

+Our group is ClimateDynamics

->Now it's time to build your own website to showcase your work.
+> Now it's time to build your own website to showcase your work.
 >To create a website on GitHub Pages to showcase your work is very easy.

 This is written in markdown language.